AUCOHL/Malice/README.md

 # Malice (Beta)
-A simple interface for the iceprog program.
+A simple interface for the iceprog program written in Vala.

-It doesn't work yet.
+Not sure if it works yet.

 # Dependencies
 Vala, GTK+ 3.0.
+Tested on macOS and elementary OS.

 # Usage
 ```bash